 If you hit a deer, first check the damage to your car.
 Don’t go near the animal, Conarton says.
 Call your local law enforcement agency for help, and report the crash to your auto insurance company.

 Just how much of the damage will your auto insurance policy cover?
 Here are four guidelines to walk you through the auto insurance end of deer-car collisions:

 On Sept.
 18, 2011, as Lori French drove her 2004 Saturn VUE south of Chicago, a deer suddenly appeared in her line of vision.
 An instant later, the two collided and French’s vehicle was totaled.
 “I was going about 65 miles per hour; I slowed down to 60 by the time I hit the deer,” she says.
-French had collision and comprehensive coverage on her Saturn.
+Luckily, French had collision and comprehensive coverage on her Saturn.

 Even if your policy covers deer collisions, you’ll need to pay the deductible toward any repairs before the insurance company will cover the rest.
 If the damage done to the car is $300 and you have a $500 deductible, you’ll pay for repairs out of pocket.
-If the damage is $3,000, you’ll spend $500 and the company will cover the remaining $2,500.
-For a total loss, your insurance company will provide the amount for the car's value.
+This is why it’s important to get free car insurance price quotes from multiple insurers so that you get the best coverage and price for your personal needs.

 Say your vehicle has $700 worth of damage and your deductible is $500.
 Filing a claim will result in $200 in coverage.
 But if that claim causes a $100 increase to your premiums each year for the next several years, it may be to your advantage – at least in terms of costs – not to file.

 If you have collision and comprehensive coverage, you can add rental car reimbursement to your policy, says Mark Madeja, insurance sales manager at AAA South Dakota.
 This will help cover the costs of renting a car to drive while your car is being fixed.